MarioGrusz/MarioGrusz/README.md

 ### **About Me**

 +  **As an enthusiastic developer, I am committed to achieving simplicity in all my projects.
-Additionally, my affinity for languages, both programming and human, allows me to communicate effectively with people and deliver robust solutions.**
+Additionally, my interest in languages, both programming and human, allows me to communicate effectively with people.**
 +  **Prior to my transition to the tech industry, I gained valuable experience in the coffee industry.
-This experience has instilled in me a strong work ethic and a drive to continuously learn and improve.**
+This has instilled in me a strong work ethic and a drive to continuously learn and improve.**
 +  **More about me in my [portfolio](https://www.mariuszgruszczynski.com/).**
 +   How to reach me **mario.gruszczynski@gmail.com**